ouspg/CryptoCourse-return-template/README.md

 Note: You can return link beforehand and edit corresponding exercise still here, as long as it has been done before deadline.

-In practice, if you have done all of the nine (9) exercises, you return this same link nine (9) times for different return boxes.
+In practice, if you have done all of the eight (8) exercises, you return this same link eight (8) times for different return boxes.

 This is because: